-Our 2020 Tai Lake Pi Luo Chun, or Bi Luo Chun, consists of young, short, curly leaves with many gorgeous fuzzy buds.
-It has a dry, sweet aroma of lily and pear.
-When brewed, the resulting liquor is a pale yellow with light and crisp floral notes, and hints of sweet pea flowers.
-There is a faint sweet nut note in the finish as well as a lingering apricot.
+Tai Lake Pi Luo Chun, or Bi Luo Chun, consists of young, short, curly leaves with many gorgeous fuzzy buds.
+A spring 2022 harvest delivers its usual sweet aroma of lily and pear and soft roasted nut notes.
+When brewed, the resulting liquor is a pale yellow with light sweet pea floral and a warming nuttiness that adds a soft savory effect.
+Silky finish with lingering florals.

 About the leaves: